moj-analytical-services/rpackage_training/README.md

 - dependency management may be in the associated directory e.g. 'renv' if using renv; and
 - templates on how to use the package are in 'vignettes'.

-This training is designed with exercises in each section to enable you to develop a package and integrate RAP ways of working for the minimal statistical bulletin created as part of the [Introduction to Rmarkdown](https://github.com/moj-analytical-services/rmarkdown_training).
+This training is designed with exercises in each section to enable you to develop a package.
 The files to do this are all included in this repository.
-You can then apply the same skills to your real life publications.

 **Exercise 1:** Take a look at the structure of a github repo which contains [an R package](https://github.com/DCMSstats/eesectors) and see if you can recognise the structure described above.